-Featured 28 uniquely designed 28 rooms in a modern ambience, offer Free High-Speed WiFi Internet Access, Free pick up from airport and bus station equipped with air-conditioning, cable TV, cold and hot water with shower, telephone, window and modern amenities to fit all you needs.
+Featured 28 uniquely designed 28 rooms in a modern ambience, offer Free High-Speed WiFi Internet Access, Service pick up from airport and bus station equipped with air-conditioning, cable TV, cold and hot water with shower, telephone, window and modern amenities to fit all you needs.

 #74, Street 141 Sangkat Vielvong, Khan 7makara